Newcastle, County Down: Transport

 Newcastle railway station began operating on 25 March 1869 and closed on 2 May 1955.
-The Belfast & County Down Railway Station and Clock Tower is a B1 listed, red brick building, built in 1905; It is currently a Lidl supermarket.
-The Great Northern Railway of Ireland Station Building is used by Ulsterbus, which runs buses to the Europa Buscentre next to Belfast Great Victoria Street railway station in Belfast, as well as other towns in the area.
+The Belfast and County Down Railway Station and Clock Tower is a B1 listed, red brick building, built in 1905; The Great Northern Railway of Ireland Station Building is used by Ulsterbus, which runs buses to Belfast Grand Central station, as well as other towns in the area.